Ashley Madison

-Ashley Madison, or The Ashley Madison Agency, is a Canadian online dating service and social networking service.
-It was launched in 2001 and marketed primarily to people who are married or in relationships who are looking for affairs.
+Ashley Madison, or The Ashley Madison Agency, is a Canadian-French online dating service and social networking service.
+It was launched in 2002 and marketed to people who are married (or people in relationships) who are looking for affairs.
 The website's slogan is "Life is short.
 Have an affair."

-The website has been widely condemned for being a "business built on the back of broken hearts", and is also believed to lie about the size of its userbase by "creating fake accounts, or not stopping others from creating fake accounts".
+Ashley Madison has been criticised for being a "business built on the back of broken hearts" and use of guerrilla marketing for advertising.
+The company gained notoriety in 2015 when it was subject to a data breach and the personal information of millions of users was released to the public.
+The breach also revealed that the company exaggerated the size of its userbase by "creating fake accounts, or not stopping others from creating fake accounts".

-Ashley Madison gained notoriety in 2015 when it was hacked and the personal information of millions of users was released to the public.

 History

 Ashley Madison was founded in 2002 by Darren J. Morgenstern.
 The name comes from two popular female names in North America, "Ashley" and "Madison".